The Politics of Deference

 78 Pages Posted: 22 Jul 2021 Last revised: 17 Mar 2022

 Date Written: July 19, 2021

 The Article then develops a framework for understanding the shifting politics of deference.
-It argues that the politics of deference are the politics of regulation: for nearly a half-century, partisans and interest groups have viewed doctrinal debates as inexorably tied to interests in policy outcomes.
+It argues that the politics of deference are the politics of regulation: for nearly a half century, partisans and interest groups have viewed doctrinal debates as inexorably tied to interests in policy outcomes.
 Positions about Chevron have varied based on which party controls the presidency and the ideological makeup of the federal courts.
 But the parties are also asymmetrically reliant on the administrative state, and thus on judicial deference.
 Liberals depend on deference to advance their regulatory goals in the face of an often-gridlocked Congress, while conservatives have many paths to accomplishing their deregulatory ends.
-The conservative turn against the so-called “deep state” and Chevron’s non-application in areas where conservatives most favor deference (such as national security) further exacerbate the partisan split on the doctrine.
-And Chevron has become a rhetorical cudgel in broader partisan debates about the legality and legitimacy of the administrative state as a whole.
+The conservative turn against the so-called “deep state” and Chevron’s nonapplication in areas where conservatives most favor deference (such as national security) further exacerbate the partisan split on the doctrine.
+And, apart from its real-world impacts, Chevron has become a rhetorical cudgel in broader debates about the legality and legitimacy of the administrative state as a whole.
 Unless these dynamics change, Chevron deference will continue to have a political valence.
-And so long as the doctrine is understood to create winners and losers, partisans and interest groups will rightly see high stakes in ensuring its survival or hastening its demise.
+And so long as the doctrine is understood to create winners and losers, partisans and interest groups will fight to ensure its survival or hasten its demise.